cgeoga/Vecchia.jl/paperscripts/EM/README.md

-As a general word of warning, **This code suite in total takes at least 6 hours on my desktop workstation with an i5-11600K CPU.
+As a general word of warning, **This code suite in total takes at least 6 hours on my desktop workstation with an i5-11600K CPU (that can chug power from a wall outlet!).
 And so if you're running this on a laptop, you should expect it to take WAY longer than that.** If you just want to "spot check" the code, so to speak, shoot me an email/open an issue/call me/whatever.
 I've designed the code in such a way that it isn't too much of a pain to just estimate parameters for one of the 50 trials, for example, just to get a sense of how things work and stuff.

 CG (Jan 2023)